Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Bayesian Models for ARD

 Importantly, the model does not attempt to estimate all of the individual $g_{ik}$'s, but only certain properties of their distribution.
 Further, the distributional assumption for $g_{ik}$ allows us to easily integrate out the $\gamma$'s, yielding the following simplified model specification,

-The overdispersion parameter, $\omega_k$, can be interpreted as (1) an up-scaling factor for the variance, since $Var(y_{ik}) = \omega_k E[y_{ik}]$ and (2) as a factor that decreases the frequency of individuals who know exactly one person in a given subpopulation relative to the frequency of those who know none, since you can show that $P(y_{ik}=1) = \frac{1}{\omega_k} P(y_{ik}=0) E[y_{ik}].$ When $\omega_k = 1$ (which corresponds to Var[$g_{ik}$]=0), the overdispersed model reduces to the null model.
-In { this work} the $b_k$'s are estimated freely, but renormalized within the MCMC sampling algorithm so that $b_k \approx N_k/N$ for the rarest names.
+The overdispersion parameter, $\omega_k$, can be interpreted as (1) an up-scaling factor for the variance, since $Var(y_{ik}) = \omega_k E[y_{ik}]$ and (2) as a factor that decreases the frequency of individuals who know exactly one person in a given subpopulation relative to the frequency of those who know none, since you can show that $P(y_{ik}=1) = \frac{1}{\omega_k} P(y_{ik}=0) E[y_{ik}].$ When $\omega_k = 1$ (which corresponds to Var[$g_{ik}$]=0), the overdispersed model reduces to the null model. {In \citet{zheng_how_2006}} the $b_k$'s are estimated freely, but renormalized within the Markov Chain Monte Carlo (MCMC) sampling algorithm so that $b_k \approx N_k/N$ for the rarest names.

 \paragraph{Latent Space model} \citet{mccormick_latent_2015} assume that individuals and subpopulations are positioned in a latent social space, represented as the surface of a $p$-dimensional hypersphere, $\mathcal{S}^{p+1}$.
 Survey respondents and subpopulation members who are closer together in this latent social space are more likely to be tied; in this sense, latent distances represent additional variability due to social structure that is unaccounted for in the null model. \citet{mccormick_latent_2015} begin with a log-linear model for the completely observed graph and arrive at the following specification: